 A designer can say: “It seems to me that it’s a mess.
 How can anybody understand what is that?”.
 And this seems to be a subjective thing, but it can be measured: take four people, show them a picture, ask them questions and it will immediately become clear whether people understand it or not.

 A designer should have a strong opinion that is weak.

-A designer must have an opinion, defend it convincingly and have solid arguments, otherwise such designer is not more than a flag in the wind.
-But, however, their opinion should be flexible and open-minded.
+A designer must have an opinion, defend it convincingly and have solid arguments; otherwise, such a designer is not more than a flag in the wind.
+But their opinion should be flexible and open-minded.

 I think this is a matter of balance: a solid opinion opened to weighed-in transformations.